Richard Buehling

 Incognito Productions, LLC

 A music and media production business started in high school.
-Lost net 5k in high school attempting to fly in high profile artists.
+Lost net 5k attempting to fly in high profile artists.
 2K generated in revenue via studio sessions, -7k in expenses.

-This one is a bit more straightforward - I lost money.
-I built a business on shaky, and emotionally driven principles - it was bound to fail.
+Built a business on shaky, emotionally driven principles.
+It was bound to fail.

-Tracking finances.
-You need to do it.
-It's granular, boring, and time consuming but you have to do it.
-In practice I felt like I was wheeling and dealing - but on paper I was blowing money.
+Tracking finances is boring but necessary.
+In practice I felt like I was wheeling and dealing but on paper I was blowing money.

 Examine yourself.
 Snuff out insecurity like a disease.
 Find your purpose and pursue it relentlessly.